Malcolm Arnold Academy

 About Malcolm Arnold Academy

-Malcolm Arnold Academy is a co-educational secondary school based in Northampton, Northamptonshire, for students aged 11-18.
+Malcolm Arnold Academy is one of the David Ross Education Trust (DRET) schools.
+It is a popular and oversubscribed co-educational secondary school based in Northampton, Northamptonshire, for students aged 11-18.
+It has approximately 1300 pupils on roll, with around 130 of these pupils comprising our sixth form.

 Values and vision

-Malcolm Arnold Academy’s house system, led by non-teaching staff, is at the heart of support for each student.
-It aims to help everyone studying and working at the school to build good relationships.
-The secondary school’s educators are dedicated to leading the way in teaching, while always placing emphasis on the importance of traditional values.
+Malcolm Arnold Academy’s horizontal pastoral system is at the heart of support for each student.
+Each year group comprises eight tutor groups, all belonging to one of four trust-wide houses.
+It aims to help everyone studying and working at the school to build good relationships and grow both academically and personally.
+The academy’s educators are dedicated to leading the way in teaching, while always placing emphasis on the importance of traditional values.
+We are a Church of England academy having strong links with the Peterborough Diocese.
+The academy has its own chaplain, with friendship, peace and truth being the academy’s chosen fundamental virtues that we all endeavour to live by.